Not every love story has a happy ending.

 Sometimes, things don’t always work out the way we want them to—especially relationships.
 Nonetheless, we can find the blessing that unhappy love brings.
 We can feel it as deeply as Rumi, and benefit from it as he did.

-As Rumi puts it, we may never recover from an unhappy love, but that’s the reason why we awake.
+As Rumi puts it, we may never recover from an unhappy love, but that’s the reason why we awaken.
 The wound is so deep that it leaves space for the light to penetrate.

 If you have loved and lost, remember Rumi and Shams.
 Remember that the mind and the heart can never awake unless a part of our soul is ripped away.
 Although Rumi and Shams separated physically, they reunited again in poetry.